 We are the national voice of local government, working with councils to support, promote and improve

-Cllr Anntoinette Bramble, Chair of the Local Government Association’s Children and Young People Board, responds to the announcement by the Department for Education of funding to support children with special educational needs and disabilities.
+Cllr Anntoinette Bramble, Chair of the Local Government Association’s Children and Young People Board, responds to a report by the Education Policy Institute on unexplained pupil exits from schools.

 Our e-bulletins are designed to give you relevant, timely information about the areas that matter to you.
 From daily news headlines to the latest on what's happening in adult social care, there is an e-bulletin for you.